Estate Planning: Five Reasons to Update Your Plan

 Assets can come in many different forms: property, money, stocks, etc. Whenever your assets increase or decrease significantly in value or number, you should review your estate plan.

 For instance, maybe you've purchased a new home, received a large inheritance from a relative or started a new business.
-In cases such as these, your estate plan should be modified to reflect these changes.
+If so, your estate plan should be modified to reflect these changes.

 Estate planning laws vary by state.
-While some changes may seem trivial, others are often more impactful.
+While some differences between them may seem trivial, others are often more impactful.
 For example, the amount of shares a spouse inherits varies between states.
 Also, some states require heirs to pay an inheritance or estate tax.

-Whenever you move to a new state, you should work with an estate planner and licensed attorney to update your legal devices (e.g., powers of attorney, living trusts, advance medical directives).
+Whenever you move to a new state, it’s wise to work with an estate planner and licensed attorney to update your legal devices (e.g., powers of attorney, living trusts, advance medical directives).

 Although many circumstances may require estate plan updates — and the change process itself can feel intimidating — there's no reason to feel like you must do it alone.

-RBFCU Trust Services, along with our network of attorneys, can help update your estate plan to reflect your current wishes.
+RBFCU Trust Services, together with our network of attorneys, can help create, update and manage your estate plan to reflect your wishes.
+Let us show you how.

 Schedule a no-cost, no-obligation appointment today.